Principal Investigator(s): Booth, Alan, et al.

 Date of Collection:

-Universe: Intact marriages in the continental United States with partners between the ages of 18 and 55 living in households with telephones.
+Universe: All intact marriages in the continental United States with partners between the ages of 18 and 55 living in households with telephones.

 Data Types: survey data

 Sample: National probability sample.
-The sample was selected using a Random Digit Dialing cluster sampling technique.
-Data were weighted to adjust for underrepresentation in metropolitan areas.
+The sample was selected using a random digit dialing cluster sampling technique.

 Related Publications (?)